Laboratory Constraints on the Neutron-Spin Coupling of feV-scale Axions: Frequency-domain analysis

 and the asymptotic probability density function (p.d.f) for $q_0$,

 where $\delta(q_0)$ is the Dirac delta function.
 The $p$-value and significance $Z$ of the best-fit $\hat{\mu}$ is thus simply

 We now discuss some practical considerations when implementing the above formalism to actual experimental data.
-In the validation plots of Appendix~\ref{sec:validation}, we show that our analysis can correctly recover and set upper limits for $g_\textrm{aNN}$ when testing for an axion at the correct mass.
+In the validation plots of Appendix~\ref{sec:validation}, we show that our analysis can correctly recover and set upper limits for $g_\textrm{aNN}$ when testing for an axion at the correct mass (i.e. testing for an axion at its actual mass).
 However, since we do not know the actual mass of the axion, it is necessary to test for it over a large mass parameter space that can in principle span many decades.
-Given the very different axion lineshapes for a light and heavy axion (see Fig. \ref{fig:axion_power} for example), we expect that testing for an axion at a wildly wrong mass should yield a wrong best-fit $g_\textrm{aNN}$ and upper limit.
+Given the very different axion lineshapes for a light and heavy axion (see Fig. \ref{fig:axion_power} for example), we expect that testing for an axion at a wrong mass (i.e. testing for an axion at a mass significantly different from its actual mass) should yield a wrong best-fit $g_\textrm{aNN}$ and upper limit.
 However, it is not immediately obvious how small of a mass/frequency resolution one should use in testing for axions to ensure the recovery of a correct best-fit $g_\textrm{aNN}$ from a real axion with a priori unknown mass.
-As we show in Appendix~\ref{sec:freq_grid}, it is necessary to test with a spacing of $\approx\Delta f_a/2$ to correctly recover or set upper limits on $g_\text{aNN}$ from an axion signal within our mass range of interest.
+As we verify in Appendix~\ref{sec:freq_grid}, testing with a spacing of $\approx\Delta f_a/2$ is sufficient to correctly recover or set upper limits on $g_\text{aNN}$ from an axion signal within our mass range of interest.

-The need to run the analysis over a very large mass parameter space also complicates the interpretation of the significance in recovering a particular best-fit $\hat{\mu}$ with a corresponding discovery test statistic $q_0$.
-This is because the significance $Z=\sqrt{q_0}$ in Eq.~\eqref{eq:local_pval_and_Z} is only valid when testing at one mass and does not take into account the look-elsewhere effect when testing over a large number of axion masses.
+The need to run the analysis over a large mass parameter space also complicates the interpretation of the significance in recovering a particular best-fit $\hat{\mu}$ with a corresponding discovery test statistic $q_0$.
+This is because the significance $Z=\sqrt{q_0}$ in Eq.~\eqref{eq:local_pval_and_Z} is only valid when testing at one mass and does not take into account the look-elsewhere effect when testing over a large (e.g., much larger than one) number of axion masses.
 To relate the global $p$-value, $p_\text{global}$, with a threshold in $q_0$, we observe that by definition, $p_\text{global}$ is the probability that a white noise background will yield $q_0$ that is larger than some threshold $q_\text{th}$ in any of the axion masses tested.
 For $N$ independent tests, this is equivalent to the complement of the probability that all $N$ tests yield $q_0 \leq q_\text{th}$:

 For sufficiently small $p$ so that $(1 - p)^N\approx 1 - N p$, Eq.~\eqref{eq:p_global_def} and \eqref{eq:local_pval_and_Z} readily yield a relation between $q_\text{th}$ and $p_\text{global}$,

 However, as the authors in \cite{Foster2018} noted, the number of independent tests $N$ is frequently smaller than the total number of axion masses tested in the analysis since tests of closely separated axion masses rely on similar experimental spectra and are not independent.
 Physically, we expect axions that are separated by roughly a linewidth to be independent, with additional modifications due to the experiment's frequency resolution and the sidereal sidebands of the neutron-spin coupling.
 Consequently, given that the axion's linewidth is due to its kinetic energy, we expect that the axion masses